Skip to main content

 Please, do not load test the ConfigCat production infrastructure without our consent.

-2. Does the machine/server your code runs on has access to the above address?
+2. Does the machine/server running your code have access to the above address?

 3. You might need to whitelist the following addresses in your firewall: cdn.configcat.com, cdn-eu.configcat.com, cdn-global.configcat.com.